matsuand/docs.docker.jp/get-started/part2.md

     ```

     {% comment %}
+    You'll see Docker step through each instruction in your Dockerfile, building up your image as it goes.
+If successful, the build process should end with a message `Successfully tagged bulletinboard:1.0`.
     {% endcomment %}
     You'll see Docker step through each instruction in your Dockerfile, building up your image as it goes.
 If successful, the build process should end with a message `Successfully tagged bulletinboard:1.0`.

     {% comment %}
+    > **Windows Users:** you may receive a message titled 'SECURITY WARNING' at this step, noting the read, write and execute permissions being set for files added to your image; we aren't handling any sensitive information in this example, so feel free to disregard this warning in this example.
     {% endcomment %}
     > **Windows Users:** you may receive a message titled 'SECURITY WARNING' at this step, noting the read, write and execute permissions being set for files added to your image; we aren't handling any sensitive information in this example, so feel free to disregard this warning in this example.

 {% comment %}
+2. Start a container based on your new image:
 {% endcomment %}
 2. Start a container based on your new image: